 Welcome to a new school year!

 My name is Mrs. Terista, and I will be your child’s seventh grade ELA teacher this year.
-Joining our classroom this year are many wonderful, hard-working educational professionals, and we are all looking forward to an exciting, productive year working with you and your child.
+Needless to say, this year is going to be an interesting and challenging one.
+Despite the challenges, NCS is filled with hard-working educational professionals, dedicated to the success of your child, and we are all looking forward to an exciting, productive year together!

 If you have any questions regarding this letter, I can be contacted at school, firstname.lastname@example.org, or (609) 407-4008.
 Please know that your communication is always welcome, at anytime during the school year and all inquiries will be answered in a timely manner.
 We will also make every effort to keep in touch with you on a regular basis.
-In addition, be sure to mark your calendars for Back to School night, September 26th at 5:30.
+In addition, be sure to mark your calendars for a virtual Back to School night (more information forthcoming).

 Together as a team, we’ll make sure your child receives the best education possible!